thwolter/riskgpt/docs/schemas_assessment.md

 ### Assessment in Risk Workflow

-The assessment models are also used in the risk workflow when `use_full_workflow=True`:
+The assessment models are also used in the risk workflow:

 ```python
 from riskgpt.models.schemas import BusinessContext, RiskRequest